planetlambert/turing/GUIDE.md

 all definable numbers, and an example is given of a definable number which is not computable.

-Which essentially says he will give an example of a real number his machine cannot compute.
+Turing is saying he will give an example of a real number his machine cannot compute.

 ### Enumerabililty